A Survey on Global LiDAR Localization: Challenges, Advances and Open Problems: Open Problems

 \subsection{Less Overlap}

 Though the LiDAR scanner is powerful for environmental sensing, there exists a potential challenge when applying global LiDAR localization in practice: the overlap between two LiDAR point clouds might be very small in certain cases.
-For the global localization problem, the point clouds could be two scans or submaps for place retrieval, or scan-to-submap registration for pose estimation.
-Less overlap will make global localization techniques much more difficult.
+For the global localization problem, the point clouds could be two scans or submaps for place retrieval, or point cloud registration for pose estimation.
+Less overlap will make place recognition or pose estimation techniques much more challenging, where there emerge some works try to tackle it in the recent two years~\cite{liu2023regformer,qiao2023g3reg}.
 To better understand this challenge, we list three typical cases as follows.

-\textbf{Occlusions by dynamics.} LiDAR scans will be partially blocked by dynamics in a high-dynamical environment, like pedestrians and vehicles around the robot.
+\textbf{Occlusions by Dynamics.} LiDAR scans will be partially blocked by dynamics in a high-dynamical environment, like pedestrians and vehicles around the robot.
 More specifically, for a spinning LiDAR sensor, the block area is decided by mainly two factors: the distance between dynamics and sensor, and the size of this dynamic.
 By far, dynamics removal in LiDAR scans effectively and efficiently is still quite difficult~\cite{lim2021erasor}.
-Compared to 360-degree rotating lidar sensors, some other range sensors can provide range data that are not easily blocked, like limited FoV solid LiDAR sensor~\cite{yuan2022std}, imaging radar~\cite{kramer2022coloradar}, and spinning radar~\cite{kim2020mulran}.
+Compared to 360-degree rotating lidar sensors, some other range sensors can provide range data that are not easily blocked, like imaging radar~\cite{kramer2022coloradar}, and spinning radar~\cite{kim2020mulran}.

-\textbf{Large translation.} For sparse keyframe-based submaps, a large translation between the retrieved keyframe and ground truth pose could result in a small overlap between the current LiDAR scan and the submaps stored in the keyframe.
+\textbf{Large Translation.} For sparse keyframe-based submaps, a large translation between the retrieved keyframe and ground truth pose could result in a small overlap between the current LiDAR scan and the submaps stored in the keyframe.
 A powerful global point cloud registration is required to overcome this challenge.

-\textbf{Viewpoint change.} Generally, for wheeled robots on roads, pose estimation is constrained in a 3-DoF space (x, y and yaw).
+\textbf{Viewpoint Change.} Generally, for wheeled robots on roads, pose estimation is constrained in a 3-DoF space (x, y and yaw).
 But for flying drones in the wild, it is a complete 6-DoF pose estimation problem.
 When using global LiDAR localization on drones, LiDAR point clouds collected by drones might have less overlap at the same place.
 This is mainly due to two reasons: the 6-DoF motions of drones and the limited field-of-view (FoV) of LiDAR sensors.